Ipstenu/varnish-http-purge/readme.txt

 Your Varnish IP must be one of the IPs that Varnish is listening on.
 If you use multiple IPs, or if you've customized your ACLs, you'll need to pick on that doesn't conflict with your other settings.
 For example, if you have Varnish listening on a public and private IP, you'll want to pick the private.
 On the other hand, if you told Varnish to listen on 0.0.0.0 (i.e. "listen on every interface you can") you would need to check what IP you set your purge ACL to allow (commonly 127.0.0.1 aka localhost), and use that (i.e. 127.0.0.1).

-If your webhost set up Varnish for you, you may need to ask them for the specifics if they don't have it documented.
+If your webhost set up Varnish, you may need to ask them for the specifics if they don't have it documented.
 I've listed the ones I know about here, however you should still check with them if you're not sure.

 <ul>
     <li><strong>DreamHost</strong> - If you're using DreamPress and Cloudflare, go into the Panel and click on the DNS settings for the domain.
 The entry for <em>resolve-to.domain</em> is your varnish server: `resolve-to.www A 208.97.157.172` -- If you're <em>NOT</em> using Cloudflare, you don't need it; it's just your normal IP.</li>